nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-06-27-issue-tfs-2013-preview-tf400654-unable-to-configure-planning-tools/index.md

 ---
 title: "Issue [ TFS 2013 Preview ] TF400654: Unable to configure Planning Tools"
+description: "Resolve the TF400654 error in TFS 2013 Preview with our step-by-step guide.
+Learn to configure Planning Tools and streamline your process template."
 date: 2013-06-27
 creator: Martin Hinshelwood
 id: "9911"